russhughes/st7789_mpy/README.md

 - Display Rotation.
 - Scrolling
 - Writing text using bitmaps converted from True Type fonts
-- Drawing text using 8 and 16 bit wide bitmap fonts
+- Drawing text using 8 and 16-bit wide bitmap fonts
 - Drawing text using Hershey vector fonts
-- Drawing JPG's, including a SLOW mode to draw jpg's larger than available ram using the TJpgDec - Tiny JPEG Decompressor R0.01d. from http://elm-chan.org/fsw/tjpgd/00index.html
+- Drawing JPGs, including a SLOW mode to draw jpg's larger than available ram using the TJpgDec - Tiny JPEG Decompressor R0.01d. from http://elm-chan.org/fsw/tjpgd/00index.html
 - Drawing and rotating Polygons and filled Polygons.